-However, to date, there a lack of scientific evidence to prove conclusively that CBD is an effective arthritis treatment for humans.
+However, to date, there is a lack of scientific evidence to prove conclusively that CBD is an effective arthritis treatment for humans.

-While findings so far have been encouraging, more research is necessary to confirm that CBD oil is an effective treatment for arthritis pain.
+Although findings so far have been encouraging, more research is necessary to confirm that CBD oil is an effective treatment for arthritis pain.

-Either way, scientists think CBD affects the way that these receptors respond to the signals that they receive, possibly helping reduce inflammation and pain.
+Scientists believe that CBD affects the way that these receptors respond to the signals that they receive, possibly helping reduce inflammation and pain.